University-of-Delaware-IT-ESCS-SysEng/postgresql-crunchy-operator-examples/README.md

 cat dump-2022-05-25T02-30-03-0400.sql | kubectl exec -i grouper-prod-instance1-b297-0 -n postgres-operator -- psql -U postgres

+### What You might not want to see:

+kubectl get statefulsets -n postgres-operator kubectl get statefulsets grouper-prod-instance1-b297 -n postgres-operator -o yaml

 ## Pull Images.

 See the script 'b'.
 Edit the files listed and obtain the image